 A good GMAT score increases your chances of admission to your dream business school.
 However, achieving a high score in the GMAT exam requires proper practice and preparation.
-And, one of the best ways to prepare for the exam is by taking GMAT mock tests.
-So, how can these mock tests help you in your GMAT exam preparations?
+And, one of the best ways to prepare for the exam is by taking a free GMAT mock test online.
+So, how can these free GMAT mocks help you in your exam preparations?
 Read on to find out.

 GMAT stands for Graduate Management Admission Test.
 GMAT is a computerized test that is computer-adaptive which means the test questions get harder or easier depending on your answer to the previous question.

 The test’s adaptability and the vastness of the GMAT syllabus make it very difficult to clear this exam without proper planning.
 The GMAT syllabus comprises four sections — Verbal Reasoning (VR), Integrated Reasoning (IR), Quantitative Reasoning (QR), and Analytical Writing Assessment (AWA).
 Let’s take a brief look at the same.

 - Analytical Writing Assessment – The AWA section of the GMAT consists of one essay writing task that has to be completed in 30 minutes.
 Here, you’ll be presented with an argument, and you are required to critique that.
 The argument topics could be anything related to the general interest.
 The score range is 0-6, with increments of 0.5.